Modern Slavery Statement - Whitworths

 As part of our due diligence processes into slavery and human trafficking, we abide by the ETI (Ethical Trading Industry) Base Code and have SEDEX Membership.
 We are regularly audited using the SMETA methodology which covers SEDEX’s 4 pillars of labour, health and safety, environment and business ethics.
 We share this information on the SEDEX platform with our customers.
 Ethical audits of this nature will cover ‘worker voice interviews’ held with no management or supervision interaction to ensure openness and honesty.

-Our Responsible Sourcing Policy, owned by our Procurement Director, applies to all our operations and those in our supply chain and outlines our stance on human rights due diligence and modern slavery, developed in conjunction with Procurement, HR and our Technical team.
+Our Responsible Sourcing Policy, owned by our Director of Commodities, applies to all our operations and those in our supply chain and outlines our stance on human rights due diligence and modern slavery, developed in conjunction with Procurement, HR, and our Technical team.
+Our Supplier Ethical Code is sent to all our future suppliers at supplier approval stage, clearly outlining expectations from all suppliers.

 Our policies are always accessible on the intranet and on our shared drives, or by making a request to the HR Team.
 They are shared with employees as they join our business.
 Some of our policies can be found attached to employee communication boards across our site.
 This Modern Slavery Statement is published on our website.